ProfRandom/WCB-Canon/GitLab_Wiki/Seasons_Eccentric_Anomaly.md

 In any elliptical orbit, the planet’s orbital speed varies: it moves **faster near periapsis** (closest to the star) and **slower near apoapsis** (farthest away).

-Because of this, the four “seasons” or **quarta** — equal in angular measure but not in orbital time — do not occupy equal fractions of the year.
+Because of this, the four “seasons” or **quarta** do not occupy equal fractions of the year.
 Where Kepler observed that planets sweep out *equal areas in equal times*, we might invert the insight to say that they traverse *equal distances in unequal times*.
 This inversion reframes orbital mechanics from a geometric principle into an experiential one: a rhythm of motion that shapes the tempo of a world’s year.

 The difference in season length arises purely from the **eccentricity** of the orbit, independent of axial tilt or climate.